-The study of Gaussian fields with logarithmic correlations has seen many recent developments.
-One of those concerns a non-trivial relation with the eigenvalues of random matrices, which first appeared explicitly in work of Hughes, Keating and O'Connell \cite{HKC01}.
-They studied the characteristic polynomial of $N \times N$ unitary matrices $U_N$ drawn at random from the unitary group, with Haar measure, also known as the Circular Unitary Ensemble (CUE).
+The study of Gaussian fields with logarithmic correlations has seen many recent developments in the last few years.
+One of those concerns a relation to the eigenvalues of random matrices, which can be traced back to a work of Hughes, Keating and O'Connell \cite{HKC01}.
+They studied the characteristic polynomial of random $N \times N$ matrices $U_N$ sampled from the unitary group according to the Haar measure, also known as the Circular Unitary Ensemble (CUE).
 One of their key results was to prove that $Z_{N}(\theta) = \sqrt{2}\log|\det(e^{i\theta}-U_N)|$ converges in law as $N \to \infty$ to a log-correlated Gaussian field which corresponds to the restriction of the two-dimensional Gaussian Free Field on the unit circle.
 This field can be represented as the Fourier series:

 where $Z_{k}$ are i.i.d. standard complex Gaussian variables.
 In particular, almost surely, this series does not converge in $L^2(\T)$, and $Z(\theta)$ only exists as a random distribution, or a generalized random function with correlation kernel $\mathbb{E}(Z(\theta)Z(\theta')) = -\log|e^{i\theta}-e^{i\theta'}|$.